hotwax/oms-documentation/Plugins/Date time parser.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory.
-3. Run the following command: `npm install luxon@3.2.0`
+3. Run the following command: `npm install luxon`

 ### Usage